kikwit/kikwit/README.md

     The `contentType` argument, if not provided, defaults to `text/plain; charset=utf-8`.

+- **sendEvent(event, interval)**

+    Sends the specified server-sent event object.

+    The _interval_ argument specifies the time interval to wait until the next call to generate another event.
+    If there is no data to send then the Context's `noEvent(interval)` method should be called.

+    The _event_ argument should have following field names:

+    - `type`

+        The event's type.
+If this is specified, an event will be dispatched on the browser to the listener for the specified event name;
+        This field corresponds to the [Server-sent events standard][server-sent-events-standard]'s _event_ field. the web site source code should use addEventListener() to listen for named events.
+        The onmessage handler is called if no event name is specified for a message.

+    - `data`

+        The data field for the message.
+When the caller's EventSource receives multiple consecutive lines that begin with `data:`, it will concatenate them, inserting a newline character between each one.
+Trailing newlines are removed.

+        This field corresponds to the [Server-sent events standard][server-sent-events-standard]'s _data_ field.

+    - `id`

+        The event ID to set the caller's EventSource object's last event ID value.
+        This field corresponds to the [Server-sent events standard][server-sent-events-standard]'s _id_ field.

+    - `retry`

+        The reconnection time to use when attempting to send the event.
+        This must be an integer, specifying the reconnection time in milliseconds.
+        This field corresponds to the [Server-sent events standard][server-sent-events-standard]'s _retry_ field.

 - **sendJSON(body)**

     Sends a JSON response using `body` as content.